-Different factors contribute to this discoloration.
-The good news is it’s fixable.
-Tag along to learn why stainless steel pans discolors and how to manage the stains.
+Different factors contribute to this discoloration, and the good news is it’s curable.
+Tag along to learn why stainless steel pans discolor and ways to manage the stains.

 Why stainless steel pans get discolored?

-The discoloration on the stainless steel pans and other cookware is superficial and results from black or white residue on the pan after cooking, pitting, or rusting.
+The discoloration effect on a stainless steel pan and other cookware is superficial results from black or white residue on the pan after cooking, pitting, or rusting.

-Turmeric stains, caramel-brown stains, and heat tint might affect your pan due to continuous use.
+Due to continuous use, turmeric stains, caramel-brown stains, and heat tint might affect your pan.

 However, if you clean and care for the stainless cookware, you can prevent these stains.

-The stainless steel is made to withstand rust and has chromium which prevents rusting.
+The stainless steel is made to withstand rust and has chromium, preventing rusting.
 Although chromium fights rusts, it may react with oxygen forming a protective layer over the pan.